nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032933/README.md

   - they get reinserted
   - could save list of inserted ones to data file to never insert again
 - still need to figure out what to do about dead links - different than removing a link to be one way
+- have to enrich twice because of some nodes that run scripts

 ` zet/20221006032933/README.md `